-The LSST Summit Facility is currently under construction on the Cerro Pachón ridge in the foothills of the Andes Mountains in north-central Chile.
-The entire Cerro Pachón area, including the LSST site, the Gemini-South and SOAR telescopes, lies on a tract of land owned by the Association of Universities for Research in Astronomy (AURA), Inc. Cerro Pachón is inland and about 60 m (100 km) by road from the support town of La Serena, where the LSST Base Facility will be located.
+The Rubin Observatory summit facility is currently under construction in north-central Chile, on the Cerro Pachón ridge in the foothills of the Andes Mountains.
+The entire Cerro Pachón area, including the Rubin Observatory site, and the Gemini-South and SOAR telescopes, lies on a tract of land owned by the Association of Universities for Research in Astronomy (AURA), Inc. Cerro Pachón is inland and about 60 miles (100 kilometers) from the support town of La Serena, where the Rubin Observatory base facility is located.

-The design for the LSST Summit Facility takes advantage of the natural topography of the El Peñón summit, located on Cerro Pachón.
-The main telescope enclosure occupies the highest and largest peak with the attached service and operations building stepping down into a saddle area to the southeast.
-The calibration telescope is located on a smaller peak farther to the east.
-This specific orientation was selected after extensive weather testing and computational fluid dynamics (CFD) analysis of the site verified that it provided the best seeing environment, or the least air disturbance, for the telescope.
-Geotechnical studies of the natural rock on site shows it to be of very high competency—in other words, strong and erosion-resistant, with stiffness values well above concrete at the anticipated level of the telescope foundation.
+The design for the Rubin Observatory summit facility takes advantage of the natural topography of the El Peñón summit on Cerro Pachón.
+The main telescope enclosure occupies the highest and largest peak, and the attached service and operations building steps down into a saddle area to the southeast.
+The Auxiliary Telescope is located on a smaller peak farther to the east.
+The specific orientation of the summit facility was selected after extensive weather testing and a computational fluid dynamics (CFD) analysis of the site verified that it provided the best seeing environment, or the least air disturbance, for the telescope.
+Geotechnical studies of the natural rock at the site have shown that it is strong and erosion-resistant.

-The cut-away view of the telescope enclosure and service and operations building (above) shows their stepped-down layout.
+The cutaway view of the telescope enclosure and service and operations building (above) shows their stepped-down layout.
 This design provides a contiguous protected environment for transporting and maintaining the camera and mirrors while still separating the telescope from the temperature-controlled spaces of the observatory facility.
-The heated operations spaces are below the service level with the heat-generating equipment located below that and farthest from the telescope.
-An 80-ton platform lift will carry mirrors and camera to and from the telescope as necessary for installation and maintenance.
+The heated operations spaces are below the service level with the heat-generating equipment located below that, and farthest from the telescope.
+An 80-ton platform lift will carry the mirrors and camera between the telescope and maintenance levels as necessary.

-Dedicated maintenance areas in the Support Facility will include a camera servicing area equipped with clean room spaces for working inside the cryostat that protects and cools the CCD detectors.
-The on-site service building will also house a dedicated cleaning and coating area to be used for both the 8.4 m primary/tertiary mirror and the 4 m secondary mirror.
-The mirrors and camera are not expected to leave the mountain and will receive all necessary service at the summit facility during their entire operational life.
+Dedicated maintenance areas in the support facility include a camera servicing area equipped with clean room spaces for working inside the cryostat that protects and cools the CCD detectors.
+The facility also contains a dedicated cleaning and coating area (referred to as the coating plant), where the Rubin Observatory mirrors will be initially coated, as well as washed and recoated periodically during Operations.
+The mirrors and camera are not expected to leave the mountain, and will receive all necessary service at the summit facility during their entire operational life.